 A delicious and versatile Ginger Scallion Sauce that is full of flavor!
 This savory condiment can be used with everything from chicken to fish and even noodles.
-It's super easy to make and will keep in the refrigerator.
+It's easy to make and will keep in the refrigerator.
 Make a big batch to keep on hand for tasty last minute meals.

 We love ginger scallion everything in Hawaii!